tinythings/sysinspect/examples/models/router/README.md

 The flow works the following way:

-1. Checkbook provides only "entrance" spots where Syspect needs to start investigations.
+1. Checkbook provides only "entrance" spots where Sysinspect needs to start investigations.

 2. An entity, if is a collection of other entities (a group) will